Appearance & Reality > The Lord Jesus Christ > Strong and weak

 Moreover David was greatly distressed because the people spoke of stoning him, for all the people were embittered, each one because of his sons and his daughters.
 But David strengthened himself in the Lord his God.

-David’s two wives were also taken captive.
 It was indeed a very distressing situation.
-In such a context, a person may feel discouraged.
-But it is crucial at such a time to be strong.
+At such a time, a person may feel greatly discouraged.
+But it is at such a time that it is crucial for him to be strong.
 The Scriptures tells us how, on this occasion, David “strengthened himself in the Lord his God”.

-Although David was generally strong in the Lord, he specifically strengthened himself in the Lord in this context.
+Although David was generally strong in the Lord, he specifically strengthened himself in the Lord on this occasion.

 Strong in the Lord in the general sense

 Being strong on specific occasions and being generally strong are related.
 If we are generally strong, it is much easier for us to be strong on specific occasions.
-Conversely, if we learn how to strengthen ourselves in the Lord in specific situations, we can also grow to become stronger generally.
+Conversely, if we learn how to strengthen ourselves in the Lord on specific occasions, we can also grow to become stronger generally.

-The truly strong, especially in the general sense or of the more stable kind, is closely related to the moral and spiritual stature of a believer.
+Being truly strong, especially in the general sense – the more stable kind – is very much related to the moral and spiritual stature of a believer.

-We will now look at various passages in the Scriptures and reflect further on some of the characteristics of the truly strong.
+We will look at various passages in the Scriptures and reflect on these characteristics and how they contribute to our being truly strong.

 Proverbs 24:5